Settling in a new puppy

 What & how to feed a puppy

 Puppies have different nutritional requirements to adult dogs and need a puppy food that is appropriate for their life stage.
 Puppy foods contain higher levels of calories, fat and protein, all essential for their growing bodies.
 You should keep your puppy on a specific puppy food they are fully grown.
 Paringa has a number of puppy food options for you to choose from in their Puppy range.
-Once fully grown, it’s recommended to transition to an adult dog food which is lower in calories and better suited to the dog’s nutritional needs.
+Once fully grown, it’s recommended to transition to an adult dog food.
+Adult dog food is lower in calories and better suited to the dog’s nutritional needs.